-Our next Hidden Door Live show goes live on Thursday 24 June 2021, 8pm.
+Our next Hidden Door Live Show went live on Thursday 24 June 2021.

 What does the site of a rave look like to future archaeologists?
 What would they understand from the snippets of decipherable footage and discarded artefacts?
 Taking the notion that archaeology eavesdrops on the past, would the iconic smiley face of acid house appear godlike?
 Witnessed out of context, rave could be compared to religion, its dance appearing tribal as with the frenzied dance often witnessed in rituals.